By Mallory Londeck, Liz Magee and Marissa High (video)

 EAST LANSING — Poetry in Motion, a nationwide project that began in New York in 1992, made its Michigan debut Wednesday, Jan.
 26, with a kickoff event in East Lansing.

-The event marked the collaboration of the Residential College in the Arts and Humanities “>Center for Poetry at MSU with the Capital Area Transit Authority bus system, to display poetry on East Lansing’s public transit.
+The event marked the collaboration of the Residential College in the Arts and Humanities <a href="“>Center for Poetry at MSU with the Capital Area Transit Authority bus system, to display poetry on East Lansing’s public transit.

 “The goal of the project is to put art in our day and town landscapes, and to bring poetry into our lived experience,” said Stephanie Glazier, assistant director for the poetry center.

 Poetry in Motion features snippets of verses accompanied by student-made art and graphics, on the walls of some CATA buses.
 “The students worked extremely hard to draw and design all the artwork,” said Paula Storrer, an assistant professor in MSU’s College of Communication Arts and Sciences.
 Storrer encouraged many of her students to take part in the event and submit designs.MSU senior Elissa Budziszewski’s art was chosen and said that featuring poetry on the buses will be good for the community.
 “It makes riding the bus more interesting, and it’s educational, too,” she said.

 Students and faculty involved with the project were invited to the kickoff, a bus ride featuring the poetry as well as stops at four Lansing locations.

 The event began at Phillips Hall, and the ride started after opening remarks from Glazier.
 The bus first stopped at the Lansing independent bookstore Everybody Reads, and continued to the Michigan Humanities Council.
 The bus then traveled to the Capital Area District Library and finally, the Greater Lansing Women’s Center.

 At each stop, passengers listened to brief remarks about the community and listened to a poetry reading.
 The event concluded back at Phillips.